mintyph/mintyph.github.io/_posts/2024-10-03-dante-prolabs-review.md

 ![dantecert](dantecert.png)

 ## Extra Tip: Note taking.
 - One crucial concept that applies not just for Dante is effective note-taking.
 Consider organizing your notes by topics, such as scan results, vulnerabilities found and every relevant information you may find..
-This way, you’ll have a personalized study guide to refer back to when needed.
+This way, you’ll have a personalized guide to refer back to when needed.

 Thank you so much for reading, and good luck!